-The fvSchemes dictionary in the system directory sets the numerical schemes for terms, such as derivatives in equations, that appear in applications being run.
+The fvSchemes dictionary in the system directory sets the numerical schemes for terms, such as derivatives in equations, that are calculated during a simulation.
 This section describes how to specify the schemes in the fvSchemes dictionary.

-The set of terms, for which numerical schemes must be specified, are subdivided within the fvSchemes dictionary into the categories listed in Table 4.5.
-Each keyword in Table 4.5 is the name of a sub-dictionary which contains terms of a particular type, e.g. gradSchemes contains all the gradient derivative terms such as grad(p) (which represents ).
+Each keyword in represents the name of a sub-dictionary which contains terms of a particular type, e.g. gradSchemes contains all the gradient derivative terms such as grad(p) (which represents ).
 Further examples can be seen in the extract from an fvSchemes dictionary below:

 20 default Euler;

 47 default linear;

 56 // ************************************************************************* //

 The example shows that the fvSchemes dictionary contains 6 …Schemes subdictionaries containing keyword entries for each term specified within including: a default entry; other entries whose names correspond to a word identifier for the particular term specified, e.g. grad(p) for If a default scheme is specified in a particular …Schemes sub-dictionary, it is assigned to all of the terms to which the sub-dictionary refers, e.g. specifying a default in gradSchemes sets the scheme for all gradient terms in the application, e.g. , .
 When a default is specified, it is not necessary to specify each specific term itself in that sub-dictionary, i.e. the entries for grad(p), grad(U) in this example.
 However, if any of these terms are included, the specified scheme overrides the default scheme for that term.